 “Today, young women are trailblazing in areas such as business, economics or they are entrepreneurial and are looking at global markets.”

 There were very few women in leadership roles when Randell joined the Commonwealth workforce in the mid-1960s.
 “I’m pleased to see that we now have many more women leaders,” says Randell who cites former Victorian Premier Joan Kirner and philosopher Jean Blackburn as inspirational female leaders.

-“There’s more individual support for women in 2018 from other women, and we have more men who are fighting for women’s rights.
-In regard to whether we are better off, of course we are.”
+“There’s more individual support for women today from other women, and we have more men who are fighting for women’s rights.
+In regard to whether we are better off, of course, we are.”

 However, there is no reason for complacency, counselled Randell, “because, in reality, for example, we’re still a tiny percentage of engineers, surgeons, and parliamentarians in the Liberal/National party coalition.”

 Odegaard, who earned her PhD from NSW’s University of Newcastle, agrees and even as recently as the early 2000s discovered there were still gender roadblocks for female entrepreneurs.
 “I very carefully ventured into the media and had a lot of pushback from males in the industry.
 But I just kept quietly chipping away to try and get more of a voice not just for women but for Indigenous people.”